 2.Diabetes is a common side effect of chronic pancreatitis, which is overwhelmingly caused by heavy drinking.

 3.Alcohol contains a huge amount of calories – one pint of lager can be equivalent to a slice of pizza.
 So drinking can also increase your chance of becoming overweight and your risk of developing type 2 diabetes8.

-Teetotallers and heavy drinkers have an equally high risk of developing diabetes
+Teetotallers and heavy drinkers have an equal risks of developing diabetes

 The effects of diabetes